sunenvidiado-nx/flutter-vscode-settings/README.md

 This repository provides a collection of Visual Studio Code settings and extensions to enhance your Flutter development experience.
 These settings and extensions aim to improve code organization, navigation, and overall productivity.

+By utilizing these settings and extensions, you can streamline your Flutter development process, enhance code organization and navigation, and benefit from a more productive coding environment.

+Happy coding! 🧑🏼‍💻👩🏼‍💻

 ## Settings

 The settings.json file contains settings that optimize the file explorer, file nesting, and Flutter-specific configurations.